-On December 22, 2017, the Act to Provide for Reconciliation Pursuant to Titles II and V of the Concurrent Resolution on the Budget for Fiscal Year 2018, commonly known as the "2017 tax act" or "the Act" (Pub.
-L. No. 115-97), became law.
-The 2017 tax act includes several provisions that make it more difficult for taxpayers to deduct interest expense in comparison to prior law.
-The Act's increased limitations on the availability of interest expense deductions is expected to have dramatic implications for mergers and acquisitions in the United States.
+On December 22, 2017, the Act to Provide for Reconciliation Pursuant to Titles II and V of the Concurrent Resolution on the Budget for Fiscal Year 2018, commonly known as the "Tax Cuts and Jobs Act" (TCJA), became law.
+The TCJA includes several provisions that make it more difficult for taxpayers to deduct interest expense in comparison to prior law.
+The TCJA's increased limitations on the availability of interest expense deductions is expected to have dramatic implications for mergers and acquisitions in the United States.

-This paper describes some of the most significant considerations that could apply to debt used to finance U.S. Acq's acquisition of U.S. Target, and discusses some of the 2017 tax act's effects on acquisition financing.
+This paper describes some of the most significant considerations that could apply to debt used to finance U.S. Acq's acquisition of U.S. Target, and discusses some of the TCJA's effects on acquisition financing.